·10 min read

 The flatline can include any combination of:

-- Low or zero libido โ you may feel asexual, as if sexual desire has disappeared
+• Low or zero libido: you might feel asexual, as if sexual desire just vanished

-- Low energy and fatigue โ feeling drained despite adequate sleep
+• Low energy and fatigue: drained despite plenty of sleep

-Not everyone experiences all symptoms, and severity varies widely.
-Some people have a mild flatline lasting a week; others experience a significant one lasting several weeks.
+Not everyone gets all of these, and severity varies a lot.
+Some guys have a mild flatline lasting a week.
+Others get a heavy one lasting several weeks.

 How Long Does It Last?

-The honest answer: it varies significantly.
-Based on community data and clinical observations:
+The honest answer: it varies a lot.
+Based on community data and clinical work:

-- Shorter flatlines (1โ2 weeks): Common in people with shorter histories of pornography use
+• Shorter flatlines (1–2 weeks): common in guys with shorter porn histories

-- Longer flatlines (4โ8 weeks): More common in people with years of heavy use
+• Longer flatlines (4–8 weeks): more common after years of heavy use

-- Multiple flatlines: Some people experience two or more distinct flatline periods
+• Multiple flatlines: some guys hit two or more distinct periods

-- Onset timing: Usually begins between days 7โ21, though it can start later
+• Onset: usually between days 7–21, though it can start later

-The most important thing to remember: every flatline ends.
-No one has ever been stuck in a permanent flatline.
+The thing to hold onto: every flatline ends.
+Nobody has ever been stuck in a permanent one.
 Your brain finishes its recalibration and comes back stronger.

 How to Survive the Flatline